EighteenZi/rocksdb_wiki/Write-Stalls.md

 Whenever stall conditions are triggered, RocksDB will reduce write rate to `delayed_write_rate`, and could possiblely reduce write rate to even lower than `delayed_write_rate` if estimated pending compaction bytes accumulates.
 One thing worth to note is that slowdown/stop triggers and pending compaction bytes limit are per-column family, and write stalls apply to the whole DB, which means if one column family triggers write stall, the whole DB will be stalled.

 There are multiple options you can tune to mitigate write stalls.
+If you have some workload which can tolerant write stalls and some don't, you can set some writes to [[Low Priority Write]] to avoid stalling in those latency-critical writes.

 If write stalls are triggered by pending flushes, you can try:

 * Increase `max_background_flushes` to have more flush threads.
 * Increase `max_write_buffer_number` to have smaller memtable to flush.